fciamponi/GridOptimizer/README.md

 - Generate experimental grids with replicates across conditions.
 - Export results to Excel and PDF formats.
-- Score grids using metrics like entropy, Simpson's index, and randomness percentage.
+- Score grids using metrics like entropy and Simpson's index.
 - Update and visualize sample placements from modified Excel sheets.

 ---